 Disbursement of Aid

 All financial aid is disbursed directly to the student’s MMA account.
 This is done after the add/drop period of each semester, and after our staff confirms that the student remains eligible for the aid.
 Aid is typically disbursed in October for the fall, January for the winter and late March for the spring.
 Our office will send email notifications to students when their Federal Stafford Loans are disbursed to their student accounts.
 If, after your aid is applied to your student account, you have any excess aid, you will receive a refund.
-Students are highly encouraged to complete the E-Refund process from their billing statement.
+Students are highly encouraged to complete the E-Refund process from the Student Finance link in the Self Service Portal.
 This allows us to directly deposit your refund into your bank account.
 If you do not enroll in the E-Refund process, you will receive a paper check from MMA.
 The paper process can sometimes take up to 3 weeks longer than the E-Refund process.
 Students with excess aid may use the excess to assist in purchasing books.
 If you sign a Title IV Authorization Form, giving MMA permission to hold any excess aid on your student account, any credit will remain on your student account and will not be refunded to you.
 You can, however, request a refund at any time during the academic year.
-Federal law required that MMA refund all excess aid to a student at the end of the academic year.
+Federal law required that MMA refund all excess aid to a student at the end of each academic year.